knight-raj/Notes/MySQL/MySQL-Notes.md

    ALTER TABLE Students
    ADD COLUMN school VARCHAR(255) DEFAULT 'Unknown';
    ```

+    If you do not provide a value for school, it defaults to 'Unknown'.
+    If you do provide a value for school, that value is stored instead like "ABC School".

 2. **Make the Column `NOT NULL`**:
    ```sql
    ALTER TABLE Students